f948/solar-system-animation-/README.md

 # solar system animation-

-Description-A 2D animation of the solar system with the orbital period and planet sizes scaled.
+Description-A scaled 2D animation of the solar system with the orbital period and planet sizes scaled.
 The distance between the planets is not scaled.In this animation 1 second in real life is equal to one week in the animation.

 # Required